dogweather/forkful/content/en/java/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?
-Sending an HTTP request with basic authentication involves adding a header with a username and password to access a protected resource.
-Programmers use it for simple authorization in web services when more advanced methods aren't necessary.

 ## How to:
 Java makes it pretty straightforward to send HTTP requests with basic authentication using the `HttpURLConnection` class.
 Here's a quick example: